WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

+---
+layout: default
+---

-# Retina Modelisation from a Camera (redaction ongoing)
+# Retina Modelisation from a Camera
+ (redaction ongoing)

 This section describe one simulation of human retina from a standard camera (smartphone like cameras).
 I assume you already have read the page [The retina](sensors/retina/retina.html).